Official Tournament Entry Form and Rules Effective Jan 1, 2019

 6. TACKLE AND EQUIPMENT: Only artificial lures may be used.
 No "live bait" or "prepared bait" will be permitted, with the exception of pork rinds, strips, etc. Only ONE (1) fishing rod (8-foot maximum length from butt of the handle to rod tip) and reel may be used at any one time.
 All other types prohibited.
 Other rigs as specified may be in the boat ready to use, however, only ONE is permitted in use at any given time.
 All bass must be caught alive in a conventional and sporting manner.
 Anyone guilty of snatching or snagging visible fish will have their day’s catch disqualified.
 When fishing for bass you can see, all bass must be hooked inside the mouth and must be verified by your partner before being unhooked to be counted as a legal fish.
 No gaffs OR “GRIPPERS” may be used to land bass nor be permitted in boat at any time.

-7. HORSEPOWER REGULATIONS: Maximum horsepower for all outboard motors used in official practice and in tournament competition will be 300hp for Maryland State Qualifying tournaments and 250hp for any TBF Divisional or higher tournament.
+7. HORSEPOWER REGULATIONS: Maximum horsepower for all outboard motors used in official practice and in tournament competition will be 300hp for Maryland State Qualifying tournaments and any TBF semi finals or higher tournament.
 WHERE REQUIRED, EACH BOAT MUST BE EQUIPPED WITH A U.S. COAST GUARD RATING PLATE, WHICH MUST BE ATTACHED TO THE BOAT BY THE MANUFACTURER.
 In no case may the horsepower of your outboard exceed the rating specified on the rating plate or the horsepower limit set by TBF.
 Each competitor agrees to submit, by their signature on the official entry form and wavier, the boat and motor used in the tournament to an inspection by factory-trained personal, if there is any reason to suspect the horsepower is in excess of the rating.
 Normal maintenance to increase the performance of your engine is allowed.
 Changing or altering standard factory parts of your motor to INCREASE THE HORSEPOWER OVER THE FACTORY HORSEPOWER RATING IS FORBIDDEN, and will result in disqualification.
-Falsifying information on entry forms or altering the horsepower rating numbers on the motor or ratings plate also would be cause for immediate disqualification from TBF Sanctioned Events.
+Falsifying information on entry forms or altering the horsepower rating numbers on the motor or ratings plate also would be cause for immediate disqualification from TBF Sanctioned Events

 8. BOAT AND MOTOR: For the safety of all contestants, ALL BOATS MUST BE EQUIPPED WITH SOME TYPE OF OPERABLE IGNITION KILL SWITCH SAFETY DEVICE.
 This engine stop device must be attached to the driver's body any time the combustion engine is operating.